grafos-ml/frappe/pydoc/source/index.rst

 Plugin Installations
 ____________________

-To remove the "staticness" of the recommendations you can always install new plugins.
+To remove the "statiness" of the recommendations you can always install new plugins.
 The recommendation framework ships with some pretty neat plugins.
 Installed in the same way any Django app is installed.
 Just keep in mind one thing.
-In case of re-rankers and filters, your system may what some actions to occur before others.
+In case of re-rankers and filters, your system should do some actions before others.
 For instance, you may want that your recommendation have always a big diversity in genre but that don't send every time the same items.
 Because of that you also have to use a special settings environment called RECOMMENDATION_SETTINGS.
-This variable is a dictionary, much like database.
+This variable is a dictionary, much like a static configuration.
 You also have a default standard and might have more to use in special situations.
 Basically, it a core engine(the structure that request the recommendation and use the filters and re-rankers), A list of filters and another list for re-rankers.
 Typically, the filters will execute first and re-rankers after and the execute in the same order that they are registered in RECOMMENDATION_SETTINGS.